missionpinball/mpf-docs/hardware/pkone/drivers.rst

 Setting Recycle Times
 ---------------------

-FAST Pinball controllers allow you to precisely control the :doc:`recycle time </mechs/coils/recycle>` for coils or drivers.
+Penny K Pinball controllers allow you to precisely control the :doc:`recycle time </mechs/coils/recycle>` for coils or drivers.

 A coil's ``recycle:`` setting is a boolean (True/False), which is set to ``False`` by default.
-When using FAST Pinball hardware, if you set ``recycle: true``, then the recycle time is automatically set to twice the coil's ``default_pulse_ms:`` setting. (e.g. a coil with a ``default_pulse_ms: 30`` and ``recycle: true`` will have a 60ms recycle time).
+When using Penny K Pinball hardware, if you set ``recycle: true``, then the recycle time is automatically set to twice the coil's ``default_pulse_ms:`` setting. (e.g. a coil with a ``default_pulse_ms: 30`` and ``recycle: true`` will have a 60ms recycle time).

-However, with FAST Pinball hardware, you can manually set a coil's recycle time by adding a ``recycle_ms:`` setting, like this:
+With Penny K Pinball hardware, you can manually set a coil's recycle time by adding a ``recycle_ms:`` setting, like this:

 .. code-block:: mpf-config